 Be object(ive) orientated 😉

-The whole model needs to be targeted to your key objectives.
-For example, your base case has to deliver your milestones to be achieved for next fundraise round.
-Your model needs a reason for existence such that it is not filed away once you raise money.
+The whole financial model needs to be targeted to your key objectives.
+For example, your base case has to deliver your milestones to be achieved for next fundraising round.
+Your financial model needs a reason for existence such that it is not filed away once you raise money.

 Create heuristics that you use to understand how you scale up and down